samfitgen/trgen/docs/Road-Climbing_Road_Race-Mid_Volume.md

 **Description**:

 > Geiger +2 is 5x12-minute efforts spent in the Sweet Spot, 88-94% FTP, with
-> brief, 3-minute recoveries between efforts.
+> short, 4-minute recoveries between efforts.

 ## Week 3